 Texas Value:

-Percentage of women ages 18-44 who reported being told by a health professional that they have a depressive disorder, including depression, major depression, minor depression or dysthymia
+Percentage of women ages 18-44 who reported being told by a health professional that they had a depressive disorder, including depression, major depression, minor depression or dysthymia

 Texas Rank:

-Percentage of women ages 18-44 who reported being told by a health professional that they have a depressive disorder, including depression, major depression, minor depression or dysthymia
+Percentage of women ages 18-44 who reported being told by a health professional that they had a depressive disorder, including depression, major depression, minor depression or dysthymia

-Definition: Percentage of women ages 18-44 who reported being told by a health professional that they have a depressive disorder, including depression, major depression, minor depression or dysthymia
+Definition: Percentage of women ages 18-44 who reported being told by a health professional that they had a depressive disorder, including depression, major depression, minor depression or dysthymia

 Depression is a complex disorder caused by a combination of genetic, biological, environmental and physiological factors.
-Risk factors for depression include a family history of depression, major life changes or stressors, certain medications and illnesses such as diabetes, cancer or heart disease.
+Risk factors for depression include a family history of depression, major life changes or stressors, certain medications, and illnesses such as diabetes, cancer and heart disease.
+Women are also at higher risk for depression than men.

 According to America’s Health Rankings analysis, the prevalence of depression is higher among: